Excerpted from the book, Divine Will Healing

 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord forever.

 Memorizing the 23rd Psalm and using it as both an affirmation and visualization offers great inspiration.
-Years ago, I recall Swami Kriyananda explaining that this psalm is about the astral spine, and the process of the divine energy awakening within us.
+Years ago, Swami Kriyananda explained that this psalm is about the astral spine, and the process of the divine energy awakening within us.
 He mentioned that the “rod and staff” symbolize the spine itself, and the “cup runneth over” is about the kundalini, once re-united with the crown chakra, spilling abundantly over one’s whole being.
 When that union is permanently established, we are liberated and “dwell in the house of the Lord forever.”

 In March of 2000, Swami Kriyananda came back to Ananda Village for a visit, after having lived at Ananda Europa in Assisi, Italy for the two previous years.
 He has a very expansive aura and many of us felt immediate silent spiritual benefit upon his return.
-I wanted to ask Swamiji to explain the psalm more deeply, but I felt that I must first try to understand it as deeply as possible through meditation and intuition.
-The first night that he was back at Ananda Village, I awoke in the middle of the night thinking of this psalm, and it struck me that the psalmist starts off by addressing the Shepherd as “he” and then, midway through the psalm, switches to the much more personal “thou”.
+I wanted to ask Swamiji to explain the psalm more fully, but I felt that I must first try to understand it as deeply as possible through meditation and intuition.
+The first night that he was back at Ananda Village, I awoke in the middle of the night thinking of this psalm, and it struck me that the psalmist starts off by addressing the Shepherd as “He” and then, midway through the psalm, switches to the much more personal “Thou”.
 I knew I had stumbled upon a major clue, yet I didn’t know what to make of it.

 I went to my altar and repeated the psalm with deep concentration for about 15 – 20 minutes.
 Suddenly the veil lifted and I understood the psalm clearly.
 I realized that it addresses each of the chakras.
 I found great inspiration silently repeating the psalm while thinking of each energy center in the spine.

 I believe the 23rd Psalm has served as a source of strength for many people for thousands of years because it addresses the inner process of Self-realization.
 Below is a visualization exercise using the psalm in a deep way, moving up the spine chakra by chakra.
 This 23rd Psalm visualization has been immensely powerful in some private healing sessions.
 It helps the “patient” to sense the astral spine as a tangible aspect of his or her personal soul journey.
-Some may then choose to continue with this visualization at home.

 The Lord is my shepherd.